unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.txt

 Chrome 0.2.149.30 Beta (Windows Whistler build 2250 through Windows Whistler build 2296) & Chrome 5.0.312 Dev (Windows Whistler build 2410) are these specialized versions due to application binding errors on Whistler builds 2250-2410

 For tools Includes 7-Zip, PEtools (changing kernel functions), Resource Hacker (removing manifests), and Guide on how to get these versions to work

+You must use --no-sandbox to get Chrome to work.
+For Chrome 20 on XP build 2481, --no-sandbox is NOT required.